Wills in a COVID-19 era

 If you wish to sign your will by electronic means, we recommend that at least one witness to the will is a lawyer – to ensure that the will is signed correctly and in accordance with the Regulations.

-If you have any questions in relation to the preparation of a will, or the signing or witnessing of documents by electronic means, please contact the authors, or any member of our Wills & Estates team.
+If you have any questions in relation to the preparation of a will, or the signing or witnessing of documents by electronic means please get in touch with the author or a member of our Wills & Estates team.